aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/KiCad Project Files/readme.md

 <br>

-This folder contains the KiCad Project files, for the hardware electronics of the OPEN ECU.
+This folder contains the KiCad Project files, for the hardware electronics of the Smart EMF Shield Curtain for Windows and Balconies.
 Each KiCad project is available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

 <p align="center">
 <strong> <a href="https://aeonsolutions.github.io/sponsor/em_radiation/">Interactive view of the PCB Layout</a> </strong> &nbsp;